Collaborative Care Model (CoCM)

 The Collaborative Care Model (CoCM) provides patients with integrated medical and behavioral health care in a primary care setting.
 Benefits include a financially sustainable model, better patient outcomes, improved patient and provider satisfaction, and reduction in health care costs and disparities.
 Medicare, Medicaid and most commercial payors reimburse using monthly time-based billing codes.

-Practices can deploy either an onsite or virtual telehealth model.Ā The BHCM can be full-time, part-time or shared, employed or contracted, onsite or virtual.Ā A contracted or employed Psychiatric Consultant normally works 2-4 hours per week, on-site or virtual with protected time to review caseloads with the BHCM and consult with the PCP.Ā Ā The Psychiatric Consultant typically does not see the patient or prescribe medications.Ā PCPs have protected time to periodically communicate and participate in the care coordination.Ā A shared data registry tracks scores and treatment for enrolled patients with mild/moderate depression, anxiety,Ā and/orĀ pediatric ADHD using systematic screening protocols.
+Practices can deploy either an onsite or virtual telehealth model.
+The BHCM can be full-time, part-time or shared, employed or contracted, onsite or virtual.
+Full-time BCHMs typically have a patient panel of 60-80 patients.
+A contracted or employed Psychiatric Consultant normally works 2-4 hours per week, on-site or virtual with protected time to review caseloads with the BHCM and consult with the PCP.
+The Psychiatric Consultant typically does not see the patient or prescribe medications.
+PCPs have protected time to periodically communicate and participate in the care coordination.
+A shared data registry tracks scores and treatment for enrolled patients with mild/moderate depression, anxiety, and/or pediatric ADHD using systematic screening protocols.

-View our collection of video testimonials to learn more about CoCM and how itā€™s being implemented in practices statewide!Ā
+View our collection of video testimonials to learn more about CoCM and how itā€™s being implemented in practices statewide!

 What is NC AHEC’s role with the Collaborative Care Model (CoCM)?